ElsevierDev/scopusWidgets/README.md

 These code snippets can be integrated in external web sites such as Institution and Library portals.
 They use Scopus standard inward links to search in Scopus.

-Screenshot of the document search widget provided in this repository.
+Screenshot of the document search widget provided in this repository; in this example a user is entering a search query "artificial life" which will open Scopus document search.

 ![](/screenshots/documentSearch.png?raw=true "")